Location Location Location!

 Fortunately, I’d been recording Toonami from home for many years.
 I had a solid recording setup in a closet.
 The neighbors were about to start remodeling next door, so it was about to get real noisy, real quick.
 Knowing I was planning to move in about a year, I hunted for a good, used, portable, soundproofed recording studio.

 Turned out to be the best investment I ever made.
 I used that space for almost a year and a half and recorded EVERYTHING in it.

 I also had to learn Source Connect, ipDTL, Connection Open and many other sources of connection to other studios across the globe.
 And I had to dramatically up my game in my ability to record and ride audio levels on the fly.

-I just moved to Hawaii a few weeks ago and the first thing I prioritized was getting that recording space to my new location.
+I just relocated to Hawaii a few weeks ago.
+The first thing I prioritized was getting that recording space to my new location.
 I’m all set up now in a small, rainy country town on a hill in Hawaii.
 And getting better sound (and more work!) than I’ve ever been able to accomplish in the big city.

 Recording at Home

 When I first arrived on the island, I had nothing but my portable rig and a dinky closet.
 Here’s what that looked like.